Self-driving car users should not be responsible ‘if anything goes wrong’ | ITV News

-Someone behind the wheel of a self-driving car should not be legally responsible if it is involved in a crash, according to new proposals.
+Self-driving car users should have immunity from range of motoring offences, report says

-A joint report by legal review bodies recommended that a clear distinction is made between features which just assist drivers, such as adaptive cruise control, and those that are self-driving.
+Users of self-driving cars should not be legally responsible if the vehicle is involved in a crash, Britain’s law commissions have jointly recommended.

-The Law Commission of England and Wales and the Scottish Law Commission called for legal reforms that mean the person in the driving seat of a self-driving car would be immune from prosecution “if anything goes wrong”, such as speeding or running a red light.
+The Law Commission of England and Wales and the Scottish Law Commission called for legal reforms that mean the person in the driving seat of a self-driving car would be immune from prosecution “if anything goes wrong”, such as in the cases of dangerous driving, speeding or running a red light.

 Under the plan, the company or body that obtained authorisation for the technology would instead face sanctions.